Surfaces and other Peano Continua with no Generic Chains: Classifiability and Dynamics

 \subsection{Strongly Locally Homogeneous Spaces}

-In \Cref{thm:local-transitive} below we show that the action $G \acts \chains(X)$ is minimal and all local orbits are somewhere dense, as long as $X$ satisfies a strong form of homogeneity and $G \le \Homeo(X)$ is large enough.
+In \Cref{thm:local-transitive} below we show that the action $G \acts \chains(X)$ is minimal and comeagerly many point are turbulent, as long as $X$ satisfies a strong form of homogeneity and $G \le \Homeo(X)$ is large enough.
 We begin by making these last two conditions precise.

 For $G \le \Homeo(X)$, a continuous action $G \acts X$ is called \emph{locally transitive}\footnote{Notice that in \cite{gutman_minimal} local transitivity refers to a slightly stronger property.
 Nevertheless, the two properties are equivalent when $X$ is a Peano continuum with no locally separating points.} if for any $x \in X$ and any neighborhood $V$ of $x$, $G_V \cdot x$ contains an open neighborhood of $x$, where